isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Propagating from seed.md

 <section>
 	<h4>Making a seedling or seed-starting mix</h4>
 	<img src="/images/Horti%20techniques/SeedlingTray_Jacchua%20(8).jpg">
 	<p>Seedlings and seeds are vulnerable to pathogens and disease.
 They are also prone to rot if they are left sitting in water for too long.
-You can make your own well-draining seed-starting mix with sterile soil amendments.
-Pure cocopeat, pure perlite, or an equal mix of cocopeat and perlite are good mediums for starting seeds.</p>
+You can make your own well-draining seed-starting mix with sterile soil amendments.</p>
+	<p>Pure cocopeat, pure perlite, or an equal mix of cocopeat and perlite are good mixes for starting seeds.</p>
 <section>
 <h4>Sowing seeds in seedling trays or seedling pots</h4>
 <iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>